This is one time the crew of New York actually did something right.

 Because Bush doesn't respond to polls.

-But no, I he's a second-term president.
+But no, he's the second term president.

 He's not going to run again.

-Yeah, it'd be better if it's in the 60s because the Democrats would be a little bit more intimidated, and this kind of gives them some energy, but it doesn't matter to me.
+Yeah, it'd be better if it's in the 60s because the Democrats would be a little bit more intimidated and this kind of gives them some energy, but it doesn't matter to me.

-And there's some things that I've always disagreed with the president on.
+And there's some things that i've always disagreed with the president on.

-Uh but on this, on the war on terror, I couldn't care less what the American people think if I think he's doing the right thing.
+There's a few things I don't think he's paying enough attention to like uh immigration uh but, but on this, on the war on terror, I couldn't care less what the American people think.

-Uh it it is I mean this in a political sense.
+Uh, I mean this in a political sense.

-It does it doesn't, it doesn't bother me at all that he may be unpopular on some of these things.
+It it doesn't, it doesn't bother me at all that he may be unpopular on some of these, it doesn't matter a whit.

-It would be 20 or 40 percent.
+It'd be 20, it would be 20 or 40.

-And and I'm uh it doesn't concern me.
+It doesn't concern me.

 I look it.